-But, if you have enough time and experience in the construction field, then you can decide to act as your general contractor and take charge of the project directly.
+But, if you have enough time and experience in the construction field, then you can decide to act as your General Contractor and take charge of the project directly.
 Unlike a General Contractor, the sub-contractors who are called in to complete a specific part of the project offer more flexibility and cost-saving than getting the project conducted by a general contractor.

-As there are many advantages and disadvantages to letting a general contractor take care of the project you have to consider these before deciding whether your project needs a General contractor or can be taken care of by subcontractors.
+As there are many advantages and disadvantages to letting a General Contractor take care of the project you have to consider these before deciding whether your project needs a General contractor or can be taken care of by subcontractors.

 Who is a General Contractor?